Editors

 Tuscaloosa, AL 35487-0229

-Ellen Griffith Spears is assistant professor in the interdisciplinary New College program and the Department of American Studies at the University of Alabama.
+Ellen Griffith Spears is a professor with a joint appointment in the interdisciplinary New College program and the Department of American Studies at the University of Alabama.
 She teaches Southern civil rights and environmental history, and is affiliated faculty in UA’s Department of Gender and Race Studies.
 Dr. Spears has also taught at Agnes Scott College and Emory University in Atlanta.
-She has authored numerous articles and book chapters, including contributions in The American South in a Global World (University of North Carolina Press), Emerging Illness and Society: Negotiating the Public Health Agenda (Johns Hopkins University Press), and Where We Stand: Voices of Southern Dissent (New South Books).
+Her book, Baptized in PCBs: Race, Pollution, and Justice in an All-American Town (University of North Carolina Press, 2014), won several awards including the 2014 Arthur J. Viseltear Prize for Outstanding Contribution to the History of Public Health, awarded by the Medical Care Section of the American Public Health Association.
+She has authored numerous articles and book chapters, including contributions in The American South in a Global World (University of North Carolina Press, 2005) and Emerging Illness and Society: Negotiating the Public Health Agenda (Johns Hopkins University Press, 2004).
 She collaborated with photographer Michael Schwarz on the oral history documentary project, The Newtown Story: One Community’s Fight for Environmental Justice, which recounts the civil rights and environmental activism of a group of African American women in Gainesville, Georgia, the Newtown Florist Club.
 She is the former associate director of the Southern Regional Council and former managing editor of the SRC’s quarterly journal, Southern Changes.
+Her most recent book, Rethinking the American Environmental Movement Post-1945was published by Routledge Press in 2019.

 William G. Thomas III